 You will only have access to the ports that your motherboard has with a blanking plate.

-Some motherboards use generic plates, so you may need remove metal covers before being able connect them in order for everything work properly.
+Some motherboards use generic plates, so you may need to remove metal covers before being able to connect them in order for everything to work properly.

 It’s important because this will only fit one way so if it’s not lined up correctly there won’t be any room for expansion!